 You can apply for Medicare through the Social Security Administration by going online, can call them to schedule an in-person appointment, or you complete the application over the phone.

 Getting Help With Medicare Costs

 Life is expensive, and unexpected costs can throw a monkey wrench in an already tight budget.
-Don’t let your health care expenses zap your budget even more.
+Don’t let your healthcare expenses zap your budget even more.
 Call our experienced Medicare experts today, or fill out our online quote form.
-Our dedicated team will find the best Supplement plan for you and your budget so that you can sleep sound at night.
+Our dedicated team will find the best Supplement plan for you and your budget so you can sleep soundly at night.